 - I love it with kale, mustard greens and arugula because the sweetness perfectly balances the peppery or bitter bite in the greens.

-- Oh, and it’s amazing drizzled into a turkey and brie sandwich.
+- This dressing even has uses beyond salads.
+It's amazing drizzled into a turkey and brie sandwich.

 - You can also use it to marinate chicken!